Burt Reynolds as Bobby “Gator” McKlusky, paroled moonshine runner and Marine Corps veteran

-After ditching his ultra-’70s white suit and polyester shirt, Gator arrives at the old McKlusky homestead in his staple outfit throughout the film, a blue work shirt and dark jeans with boots.
+After ditching his prison-issue off-white cotton suit, cream polyester short-sleeved shirt, and super ’70s striped tie (unceremoniously tossing both suit jacket and tie from the window of his new Ford), Gator arrives at the old McKlusky homestead in his staple outfit throughout the film, a blue work shirt and dark jeans with boots.
 There are slight variations on each one as the plot thickens, but the core remains the same.

-Gator’s first shirt is a sky blue polyester snap-down.
+Gator’s first shirt is a sky blue lightweight polyester snap-down.
 It is a very typical shirt as seen in these types of movies, with Western-style single-pointed shoulder yokes in the front and a rear pointed yoke.
 Since it is the mid-’70s, the shirt has a long point collar.
-Not quite a disco collar, but still on the large side.

 Burt wears the shirt with the double-snapped cuffs unfastened and rolled up his sleeves to his elbows, as he does with all of his shirts.
 There is a white button worn unfastened at the collar and five silver-rimmed pearl snaps down a front placket.
 There are two chest pockets, each with a flap that closes with a single snap.

 Gator wears two sets of plain-toe boots during the film as well, a black pair and a brown pair.
-We don’t see much of them, since Gator almost always has his jeans over them, but they appear to have button-fastened sides and travel a substantial length up each leg.
+We don’t see much of them, since Gator almost always has his jeans over them, but they appear to have inside zippers and high shafts.
 Underneath, he wears a pair of white tube socks.

-For a brief scene where Burt romances the middle-aged county clerk, Gator wears a dark blue polyester version of his first shirt.
-It is the same cut, with the snaps appearing to be more of a blue pearl, although that could just be the shading of the shirt having an effect.
+For a brief scene where Burt romances the middle-aged county clerk Martha Culpepper (Louise Latham), Gator wears an indigo blue snap-front shirt, made from a high-twist cotton and/or polyester blend that has a strong sheen.
+The shirt is cut and styled the same as his first shirt, with the snaps appearing to be more of a blue pearl, although that could just be the shading of the shirt having an effect.
 Like the first, he wears the top button and top snap unfastened and rolls the sleeves to his elbows.
-This shirt is also worn with the dark blue jeans.
-However, he wears the jeans with a brown leather belt with a rounded brass clasp.
+This shirt is also worn with the dark blue jeans, though, he wears them with a wide textured brown leather belt with a rounded brass buckle.

-Burt’s final shirt, worn for the final half of the film, is a blue chambray utility shirt.
-Unlike the others, this has buttons instead of snaps, with six blue buttons fastening down from his collar to his waist.
-The top button, worn unfastened, closes on an extended tab.
+Burt’s final shirt, worn for the final half of the film, is a blue chambray cotton utility shirt similar to a classic U.S. Navy work shirt and detailed with copper orange threading on the seams and buttonholes.
+Unlike his two previously worn shirts, this chambray shirt has buttons instead of snaps, with six dark blue plastic two-hole buttons fastening up the front placket to the neck, where the top button is threaded onto a short extended throat tab.

-It has two chest pockets with straight button-down flaps.
-Gator utilizes each pocket, keeping his cigarettes in his right and his green-covered notebook (for his “life story”) with a pencil in his left.
+The shirt also has two chest pockets with gently scalloped flaps, each closing through a single button.
+He keeps his cigarettes in his right pocket and his green-covered notebook (for his “life story”) with a pencil in his left.